ddustin/CleanBlocks/README.md

 CleanBlocks
 ===========

-A simpler way use blocks safely.
+CleanBlocks is a simpler way use blocks safely.

-CleanBlocks also keeps code in a more visually apparent flow that avoids excessive indentation while working well with Xcode's autocompletion.
+It also keeps code in a more visually apparent flow that avoids excessive indentation while working well with Xcode's autocompletion.

 ### Fill self.label.text with the text of google.com